-We own two patent families directed to IL-2 INDUKINE molecules and our WTX-124 product candidate.
-One of the families includes an issued U.S. patent with certain composition of matter claims with respect to WTX-124.
-We have also filed pending U.S. applications and pending foreign patent applications in Australia, Brazil, Canada, China, European Patent Office, Hong Kong, India, Israel, Japan, Republic of Korea, Mexico, Russian Federation, Singapore and South Africa that claim certain compositions of matter and methods of use with respect to WTX-124.
+We own five patent families directed to IL-2 INDUKINE molecules and our WTX-124 product candidate.
+One of the families includes 3 issued U.S. patents with certain composition of matter claims with respect to IL-2 INDUKINE molecules and WTX-124.
+We have also filed pending U.S. applications and pending foreign patent applications in Australia, Brazil, Canada, China, European Patent Office, Hong Kong, India, Israel, Japan, Republic of Korea, Mexico, Russian Federation, Singapore and South Africa that claim certain compositions of matter and methods of use with respect to IL-2 INDUKINE molecules and WTX-124.
 The 20-year term for patents in this family runs through 2039, excluding any extension of patent term that may be available.
-A second patent family currently includes one pending international patent application filed under the PCT that claims certain compositions of matter and methods of use with respect to WTX-124.
-This PCT application also claims certain compositions of matter and method of use with respect to WTX-613.
-We intend to file national phase applications in the United States and various foreign jurisdictions based on this PCT application before applicable deadlines.
+A second patent family currently includes pending applications in U.S., Australia, Brazil, Canada, China, European Patent Office, India, Israel, Japan, Republic of Korea, Mexico, Russian Federation, Singapore and South Africa with claims direct to certain compositions of matter and methods of use with respect to IL-2 INDUKINE molecules and WTX-124.
+These applications also claim certain compositions of matter and method of use with respect to INF-a INDUKINE molecules and WTX-613.
 The 20-year term for patents in this family runs through to 2040, excluding any extension of patent term that may be available.
+A third patent family that we co-own currently includes a pending PCT application that claims certain pharmaceutical compositions and methods of use of IL-2 INDUKINE molecules and our WTX-124 product candidate.
+We intend to file national applications in the United States and other jurisdictions before applicable deadlines.
+The 20-year term for patents in this family will run through to 2042, excluding any extension of patent term that may be available.
+A fourth patent family currently includes a pending PCT application that claims certain methods of use of IL-2 INDUKINE molecules and our WTX-124 product candidate.
+We intend to file national applications in the United States and other jurisdictions before applicable deadlines.
+The 20-year term for patents in this family will run through to 2042, excluding any extension of patent term that may be available.
+Our fifth patent family also includes a pending PCT application and a pending application in Taiwan that claim certain methods of use with respect our IL-2 INDUKINE molecules and our WTX-124 product candidate.
+This family also claims certain methods of use with respect to IL-12 INDUKINE molecules and our WTX-330 product candidate, and INF-a INDUKINE molecules and WTX-613.
+We intend to file national applications in the United States and other jurisdictions based on the PCT application before applicable deadlines.
+The 20-year term for patents in this family will run through to 2042, excluding any extension of patent term that may be available.